Best-Ever Thanksgiving Sides

 When shopping for this healthy salad recipe, be sure to pick up the right type of persimmons.
 The flat-bottomed Fuyus called for here are bright orange and have texture of an almost-ripe peach when ready to eat—perfect for salsas and salads, with or without the peel.
 Oval-shaped, darker orange and larger Hachiyas are only edible when almost liquid on the inside.
 The flesh is best used in baking or can be scooped out of the skin and eaten like custard.
 Underripe, they are off-puttingly tart.

 Smoky Mashed Sweet Potatoes

-This colorful twist on traditional mashed potatoes swaps in sweet potatoes and incorporates the flavors of smoked paprika, cayenne, and orange zest.
+This colorful twist on traditional mashed potatoes swaps in roasted sweet potatoes and incorporates the flavors of smoked paprika, cayenne, and orange zest.
 You can use regular paprika instead of smoked, and can omit the cayenne for a less spicy version.